-Let's challenge ourselves to "think outside the box" in terms of what it means to connect with one another during this season.
+Let's challenge ourselves to "think outside the box" in terms of what it means to connect with one another during this season of COVID-19.

 Know your people.
 Understand their concerns during this time and be sensitive.
 As you transition to a virtual format, make sure you stay connected with your group members throughout the week.

 Technology has given us plenty of options to consider as you transition to an online group.
 Virtual groups can include a variety of formats, such as group text chats, Facebook groups, audio conference calls, and video chats.
 Each offers its own level of interaction, and each has its drawbacks.
 It can seem overwhelming, but the main thing to remember is to tailor your technology to the needs and ease of your group.
 So, here are a few considerations to keep in mind:

 - Access sermon-based homework and leader-helps;

 - Understand how a normal group will look online;

 - Welcome everyone; be patient the first week especially as people are figuring out technology.

 - As HOST for the meeting, you are in charge of the time.
 Since some platforms, such as Zoom's free account, place time limits on your meeting, make a plan on how to use your time in advance.

 - Warm up the group by getting people to find and use their 'Mute' and 'Unmute' buttons.
 Begin with overviewing how your time together is going to look.
 Lay out the expectations up front and then begin with introductions and/or an icebreaker question, such as, "Tell us your name and something that you're having to get used to during the pandemic."
 Give everyone time to answer.
 (You might even give people a time limit.)